 How does block trading work?

-Imagine you’re using Autopilot to trade three different clients into the Vanguard Total World Stock ETF ($VT).
-Autopilot will generate three sets of trades which you can review and approve in your trading dashboard.
+Imagine you’re using Trading to trade three different clients into the Vanguard Total World Stock ETF ($VT).
+Trading will generate three sets of trades which you can review and approve in your trading dashboard.

 Why use block trading?